JakeStanger/ironbar/docs/Styling guide.md

 You can also target all GTK widgets of a certain type directly using their name.
 For example, `label` will select all labels, and `button:hover` will select the hover state on *all* buttons.
 These names are all lower case with no separator, so `MenuBar` -> `menubar`.

+> [!NOTE]
+> If an entry takes no effect you might have to use a more specific selector.
+> For example, attempting to set text size on `.popup-clipboard .item` will likely have no effect.
+> Instead, you can target the more specific `.popup-clipboard .item label`.

+Running `ironbar inspect` can be used to find out how to address an element.

 GTK CSS does not support custom properties, but it does have its own custom `@define-color` syntax which you can use for re-using colours: